USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 The system will perform the following steps on the DOT Information fields:

 1. Validate ID Number
-   - There are Proper Shipping Names which do not have corresponding Id Numbers in the DOT specifications.
-For these Proper Shipping Names the Emanifest requires Id Number value of "NOID"
+   - There are Proper Shipping Names which do not have corresponding ID Numbers in the DOT specifications.
+For these Proper Shipping Names the Emanifest requires ID Number value of "NOID"
    - If dotInformation.IdNumber is not provided, the service generates the following error:
    ```json